Hwasong concentration camp

-Hwasong concentration camp (Chosŏn'gŭl: 화성 제16호 관리소, also spelled Hwasŏng or Hwaseong) is a labor camp in North Korea for political prisoners.
-The official name is Kwan-li-so (Penal-labor colony) No. 16.
-As with other political prison camps located in North Korea, Camp 16 is highly secretive and isolated from the rest of the country.
-Prisoners, usually interned for life, are subject to harsh forced labor and treatment.
+Kwan-li-so (Penal-labor Colony) No. 16 Hwasong (Chosŏn'gŭl: 화성 제16호 관리소), often known outside North Korea as the Hwasong concentration camp (Hangul: 화성 정치범수용소; also spelled Hwasŏng or Hwaseong), is the largest political labor camp (kwalliso) in North Korea.
+Located in rural North Hamgyong Province, Hwasong is highly secretive and isolated from the rest of the country.
+Prisoners, usually imprisoned for life, are subject to harsh forced labor and treatment.
 The estimated prisoner population size is 20,000.

-Located in the mountains of Hwasong County, the camp's activities mostly consist of logging, agriculture, and some industrial production.
+The camp is located in the mountains of Myonggan County (formerly called Hwasong County), and its activities mostly consist of logging, agriculture, and some industrial production.
 However, the camp is also notable for its proximity to the Punggye-ri Nuclear Test Site, leading to suspicions over its connections to North Korea's development of nuclear weapons.
 Camp expansions in recent decades and changes in camp features indicate enhanced security measures and the need to accommodate increased prisoner populations and economic activities.

 Location

-The camp is located in Hwasong County (Myonggan County), North Hamgyong Province in North Korea.
-It is situated along the upper reaches of the Hwasong River in a secluded mountain valley.
+The camp is located in Myonggan County (Hwasong County), North Hamgyong Province in North Korea.
+It is situated along the upper reaches of the Hwasong River in a secluded, rural mountain valley.
 The western border is Mantapsan, a 2205 m mountain.
 On the north and east sides, the camp reaches the Orangchon River valley.
 The entrance gate is right on the Hwasong River and on the road from Hwasong, 8 km west of Hwasong-up (Myonggan-up).
 The camp is not included in maps, but the entrance gate and the ring fence with watchtowers can be recognized on satellite images.
 A secondary entrance exists on the camp's eastern perimeter, 7 km east of the camp's primary administrative and support area at P’aeŭidŏk.

 The camp is connected to North Korea's national rail network via the station at Haryegumi, 1.75 km away from the main entrance.
 The closest air facility is the Korean People's Air Force Irhayang-dong Airfield, 13 km east of the main entrance.
 Two additional facilities of note include the P’unggye-ri nuclear test facility, which is 2.5 km to the west of Camp 16, and the Orangchon No. 2 Power Station 2.5 km east of the camp perimeter.